joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-06-soccer-busses.md

 in the second interpretation the fans are scrambled after each bus leaves, opening up the possibility for e.g. $2$ American buses in a row.

+at some point, the system will get to the point where the Dutch or the Americans only have $1$ fan left, and the other team has $N$ left. for argument's sake, let's assume the team with $1$ left is the Americans. if the very next fan who's called is American, a $1/(N+1)$ chance, then they will not be on the last bus

 <br>